AlexWhoDoes/bell_study/README.md

 - Office-related queries
 - User-related queries

-Descriptions below shows with using POSTMAN app as a client app that makes requests.
+Descriptions below shows with a usege of POSTMAN app as a client app that makes requests.
 ___
 # How to start the application
 - The application can be launched through IDE (like Intellij IDEA).
 Just doqnolad the repository and luanch pom.xml as a project